ValterKasper/space-app/README.md

-# Rocktly: Rocket launches schedule
+# Rocktly: Rocket launches schedule (Work in progress 🚧👷🏗️‍️)

+🚨 App is currently being rewritten to compose 🚨

 An android app that shows timeline of upcoming rocket launches.
 Showcases architecture of a real android application and usage of some libraries.
 Application loads data about rocket launches from the server and stores them to the database for off-line usage.